ProcessPA/jekyll-site/quick-start-guide/running-the-meeting.md

 TIP: Make the Minutes everyone’s responsibility by displaying <a href="{{ site.url }}" target="_blank">Process PA</a> on a screen for all meeting participants to see.
 It will help keep everyone together on the current Agenda item and collectively be responsible for the minutes and meeting outcomes.

 Click on the video to view a meeting from start to finish.
-For step by step instructions, refer to the images below.
+For step by step instructions, refer to the images below the video.
 <div class="container my-5">
     <div class="embed-responsive embed-responsive-16by9">
         <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/Co-3VQzzJxo" allowfullscreen></iframe>